ggooseo/Discord-Cache-Deleter/README.md

 # Discord-Cache-Deleter
-This batch file will delete your Discord Cache (Shitty)
+This batch file will delete your Discord Cache (Its Trash)